 Hepatocellular Carcinoma (HCC) is a highly aggressive and lethal form of liver cancer, representing a significant global health burden.
 Despite advances in diagnosis and treatment, HCC remains challenging to manage, with limited therapeutic options for many patients.
-In recent years, molecular biomarkers have gained prominence in cancer research, offering insights into disease mechanisms and potential therapeutic targets.
-One such biomarker is the E2F target score, which has emerged as a important role in HCC biology.
+One such biomarker is the E2F target score, which has emerged as an important role in HCC biology.
 Hepatocellular carcinoma is the most common primary liver cancer, representing approximately 75%-85% of all cases.
 It is characterized by its aggressive nature and high recurrence rates.
 Chronic liver diseases, such as hepatitis B and C infections, alcohol abuse, Non-Alcoholic Fatty Liver Disease (NAFLD) and cirrhosis are well-established risk factors for HCC development.
 The late diagnosis and limited treatment options contribute to the poor prognosis associated with this disease.
-Understanding the molecular mechanisms driving HCC is crucial for developing effective treatments.
+Understanding the molecular mechanisms driving HCC is critical for developing effective treatments.
 Numerous genetic and epigenetic alterations contribute to HCC initiation and progression.
 Among these, dysregulation of the E2F transcription factors and their target genes has gained significant attention.

 The E2F family of transcription factors plays a critical role in the regulation of cell cycle progression, DNA replication and apoptosis.
-These transcription factors are crucial for maintaining proper cell cycle control and are tightly regulated to prevent aberrant cell proliferation.
+These transcription factors are critical for maintaining proper cell cycle control and are tightly regulated to prevent aberrant cell proliferation.
 Dysregulation of E2F activity has been implicated in various cancers, including HCC.
 E2F transcription factors control the expression of numerous target genes involved in cell cycle regulation.
 These genes promote cell cycle progression and DNA synthesis during the G1 to S phase transition.
 Some well-known E2F target genes include cyclins, Cyclin-Dependent Kinases (CDKs) and DNA replication factors.
 The E2F target score is a quantitative metric that reflects the overall activity of E2F target genes within a tumor.
 High E2F target scores indicate increased E2F target gene expression and, by extension, greater cell cycle activity and proliferation.
 In HCC, the E2F target score has been recognized as a valuable biomarker associated with disease progression and patient outcomes.
 Elevated E2F target scores are commonly observed in HCC tissues compared to adjacent non-cancerous liver tissue.
 This dysregulation is often attributed to genetic and epigenetic alterations affecting E2F transcription factor activity.
-Increased E2F target gene expression fuels uncontrolled cell proliferation, a characteristic of cancer.
+Increased E2F target gene expression stimulate uncontrolled cell proliferation, a characteristic of cancer.
 E2F transcription factors play a central role in promoting cell proliferation by activating the expression of genes required for cell cycle progression.
 When E2F activity is dysregulated, cells can escape growth control mechanisms, leading to uncontrolled proliferation.
 The E2F target score serves as a valuable indicator of this process.